 The grade of any ore ultimately mined from a mineral deposit may differ from the Corporation's estimates based on drilling results.
 Production volumes and costs can be affected by such factors as the proximity and the capacity of processing facilities, permitting regulations and requirements, weather, environmental factors, unforeseen technical difficulties, unusual or unexpected geological formations and work interruptions.
 Short-term factors relating to ore reserves, such as the need for orderly development of ore bodies or the processing of new or different grades, may also have an adverse effect on the results of the operations.
 Moreover, there can be no assurance that any gold, silver, copper or other minerals recovered in small-scale laboratory tests will be achieved under production scale conditions.
 Although precautions to minimize risks will be taken, processing operations are subject to hazards such as equipment failure or failure of tailings impoundment facilities, which may result in environmental liability.

 Volatility of Gold Price

 The price of gold is primarily influenced by interest rates, volatility in the credit and financial markets, strong investment demand and inflation expectations.
 As with many other commodities, the price of gold has fluctuated widely in recent years as well as within the recent month.
-While the price of gold is currently in the order of \$1,300.00, there can be no assurance that gold prices will remain at such levels or be such that the Corporation's properties can be exploited at a profit.
+While the price of gold is currently in the order of \$1,208, there can be no assurance that gold prices will remain at such levels or be such that the Corporation's properties can be exploited at a profit.
 If the price of gold declines, it could have a material adverse effect on the Corporation's share price, business and operations.

-In connection with the RDM Project financing facility entered into with Macquarie Bank, the Corporation has entered into gold forward sales agreements representing 216,600 ounces at a price of \$1,600 per ounce.
+In connection with the RDM Project financing facility entered into with Macquarie Bank, the Corporation has entered into gold forward sales agreements representing 205,200 ounces, of which 193,800 at a price of \$1,600 per ounce and 11,400 ounces at a price of \$1,211.
 Deliveries under these agreements are to be spread out over the first five years of production.